Frequently Asked Questions

 How do I apply to EdCAP?

-- Prospective students should read and thoroughly complete the EdCAP Application Packet in their own words and writing; although students who are 16 or 17 will need parent signatures to complete the application.
+- Students should read and thoroughly complete the EdCAP Application Packet in their own words and writing; although students who are 16 or 17 will need parent signatures to complete the application.
 Parents: please do not complete the application for the student.
 Students whose parents complete the application are less likely to succeed in the program.
-Thank you.

-- Students need to submit in person all required materials to the Developmental Education Division Office in Mukilteo Hall 403.
+- Students need to complete placement testing and submit in person all required materials to the Pre-college Office in Mukilteo Hall, Room 403.

 - Incomplete packets are not accepted.